-• 3,048,500 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of September 30, 2018 under our 2017 Plan, at a weighted-average exercise price of \$8.14 per share;

-- 2,021,584 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after September 30, 2018 under our 2017 Plan, at a weighted-average price of \$10.14 per share; - 316,100 shares of common stock issuable upon exercise of options to purchase shares of our common stock which will be granted, as of the effective date of the registration statement of which this prospectus forms a part, under our 2019 Equity Incentive Plan (2019 Plan), at an exercise price of \$ per share, which is the initial public offering price of our common stock; - 24,621 shares of common stock issuable upon the conversion of 24,621 shares of Series E preferred stock issued in October 2018, with a purchase price of \$14.2154 per share, for aggregate gross proceeds of \$0.3 million; - 2,136,250 shares of common stock reserved for future issuance under our 2017 Plan as of September 30, 2018, which shares will be added to the shares to be reserved under our 2019 Plan; - 7,372,056 shares of common stock reserved for future issuance under our 2019 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - 1,478,492 shares of common stock reserved for issuance under our 2019 ESPP, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.
+- †3,048,500 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of - \$\text{\$\text{September 30, 2018 under our 2017 Plan, at a weighted-average exercise price of \$8.14 per share;} - †2,021,584 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after - © September 30, 2018 under our 2017 Plan, at a weighted-average price of \$10.14 per share; - †316,100 shares of common stock issuable upon exercise of options to purchase shares of our common stock which were granted under our - \$\psi\$ 2019 Plan, at an exercise price of \$19.00 per share, which is the initial public offering price of our common stock; - †24,621 shares of common stock issuable upon the conversion of 24,621 shares of Series E preferred stock issued in October 2018, with a - purchase price of \$14.2154 per share, for aggregate gross proceeds of \$0.3 million; - †2,136,250 shares of common stock reserved for future issuance under our 2017 Plan as of September 30, 2018, which shares will be added - to the shares to be reserved under our 2019 Plan; - †7,372,056 shares of common stock reserved for future issuance under our 2019 Plan, which became effective on the business day - © immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - †1,478,492 shares of common stock reserved for issuance under our 2019 ESPP, which became effective on the business day immediately - prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.

-Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have indicated an interest in purchasing an aggregate of \$85.0 million or more in shares of our common stock in this offering at the initial public offering price.
-The foregoing discussion does not reflect the potential purchase of any shares in this offering by these existing stockholders.
+Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have agreed to purchase an aggregate of 3,748,157 shares of our common stock in this offering at the initial public offering price.
+The foregoing discussion does not reflect the purchase of any shares in this offering by these existing stockholders.